rstudio-education/rstats-ed/README.md

 ### MOOCs

-- [Statistics with R](https://www.coursera.org/specializations/statistics) Coursera Specialization; Mine Çetinkaya-Rundel, Merlise Clyde, Colin Rundel, David Banks.
+- [Statistics with R](https://www.coursera.org/specializations/statistics) Coursera Specialization: Mine Çetinkaya-Rundel, Merlise Clyde, Colin Rundel, David Banks.
 5 courses: Introduction to Data and Probability, Inferential Statistics, Linear Regression and Modeling, Bayesian Statistics, and Capstone.

+- [JHU Data Science](https://www.coursera.org/specializations/jhu-data-science) Coursera Specialization: This Specialization covers the concepts and tools you'll need throughout the entire data science pipeline, from asking the right kinds of questions to making inferences and publishing results.
+In the final Capstone Project, you’ll apply the skills learned by building a data product using real-world data.

+- [Chromebook Data Science](http://jhudatascience.org/chromebookdatascience/): Chromebook Data Science (CBDS) is a free, massive open online educational program offered through Leanpub to help anyone who can read, write, and use a computer to move into data science.

 ### Other learning resources

-- [RStudio Cloud Primers](https://rstudio.cloud/learn/primers) RStudio Cloud is a free, cloud based version of the RStudio IDE.
+- [RStudio Cloud Primers](https://rstudio.cloud/learn/primers): RStudio Cloud is a free, cloud based version of the RStudio IDE.
 Packaged within RStudio Cloud are primers, which are collections of interactive tutorials made with learnr.
 These primers teach the basics of R and the Tidyverse.

 - [DataCamp's R offerings](https://www.datacamp.com/courses/tech:r): DataCamp offers interactive R (and Python, Sheets, SQL, and shell) courses on topics in data science, statistics and machine learning following a "learn by doing" philosophy.
 Courses run interactively in the browser.